-Prerequisite: ETD 243, PH 154
+Prerequisite: ETD 243 or ETD 333, PH 154

 ETD 40X SPECIAL PROBLEMS IN ENGINEERING TECHNOLOGY 1-3 HRS.

 Independent or internship credit for the study of special topics of particular interest in design engineering technology.
 Course may be taken more than once with a maximum of three credit hours.
 Prerequisites: Permission of Department Chair.